promicroNL/events/2025-08-18 PASS Data On Tour New York 2025/README.md

-# 2025-08-01 PASS Data On Tour - New York\n\nEvent materials coming soon.
+# 2025-08-01 PASS Data On Tour - New York\

+The folder is slowly filling up...